 For 150 years, the University of Michigan Law School has offered its students one of the world's finest legal educations in a setting of stunning physical beauty.
-Among Michigan Law's 22,000-plus alumni are leaders in law, business, and public service in countries across the globe.
+Among Michigan Law's nearly 22,000 alumni are leaders in law, business, and public service in countries across the globe.

 So what explains the Michigan difference?
 While students certainly gain access to a collegial community of scholars who work at the top of their fields, they also come into contact with each other—a diverse body of talented students whose cooperative spirit helps bring out the best in faculty and students alike.

 news offers a glimpse into a dynamic intellectual world.

 Back to the Top ]Timeline1859 Law School enrolled its first students.1859 James Valentine Campbell, Thomas MacIntyre Cooley, and Charles Irish Walker appointed law professors.1859 First law department lecture given to students.1863 First law building completed.1868 First African American student admitted.
 Gabriel Franklin Hargo became the first African-American student to graduate from the Law School in 1870.1870 First female student admitted.